 - Oops!Something went wrong.Please try again later.

-With earnings growth that's exceedingly strong of late, IXICO has been doing very well.
+Tian Ruixiang Holdings certainly has been doing a great job lately as it's been growing earnings at a really rapid pace.
 It seems that many are expecting the strong earnings performance to beat most other companies over the coming period, which has increased investors’ willingness to pay up for the stock.
-If not, then existing shareholders might be a little nervous about the viability of the share price.
+You'd really hope so, otherwise you're paying a pretty hefty price for no particular reason.

-With this information, we find it concerning that IXICO is trading at a P/E higher than the market.
-Apparently many investors in the company are way more bullish than recent times would indicate and aren't willing to let go of their stock at any price.
-There's a good chance existing shareholders are setting themselves up for future disappointment if the P/E falls to levels more in line with recent growth rates.
+With this information, we find it concerning that Tian Ruixiang Holdings is trading at a P/E higher than the market.
+It seems most investors are ignoring the recent poor growth rate and are hoping for a turnaround in the company's business prospects.
+There's a very good chance existing shareholders are setting themselves up for future disappointment if the P/E falls to levels more in line with the recent negative growth rates.

-We've established that IXICO currently trades on a much higher than expected P/E since its recent three-year growth is lower than the wider market forecast.
-When we see weak earnings with slower than market growth, we suspect the share price is at risk of declining, sending the high P/E lower.
+Our examination of Tian Ruixiang Holdings revealed its shrinking earnings over the medium-term aren't impacting its high P/E anywhere near as much as we would have predicted, given the market is set to grow.
+When we see earnings heading backwards and underperforming the market forecasts, we suspect the share price is at risk of declining, sending the high P/E lower.
 Unless the recent medium-term conditions improve markedly, it's very challenging to accept these prices as being reasonable.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.